Manufacturing & Engineering

 Common questions

 What about music and entertainment venues?
-The regulations apply, with action levels 5 dB higher for music/entertainment until 21 April 2008, now the same as other sectors.
+The regulations apply in full to the music and entertainment sectors, with the same action values as every other sector.
+HSE's 'Sound Advice' guidance covers the practicalities for venues and performers.
 Personal choice doesn't override employer duties.

 Are call centres covered?
 Yes.
 Headset users can be exposed to harmful levels from acoustic shock incidents.
 Employers must limit peak sound exposure and take action if there's a risk.